All participants in the Madrid programs must be current undergraduates at Georgetown University.

 Requirements include a 3.0 GPA as well as a high Spanish level.
 Students may attend the program for a full academic year or one semester (if calendars are compatible with GU or another split year destination).

 Non-European students enrolled in the program must come with a Student Visa from the Spanish Consulate that services their place of residence.
 Year-long students should obtain the 90 day student visa with multiple entrances to Schengen countries and, once in Spain, process their application for a Student Permanency Card.
 The program staff assist students in this part of the process.

 Semester students may request a 180 day student visa that does not permit extension once in Spain, but does not require further paperwork either.

 In order to obtain a visa, the Spanish Consulate requires a number of documents including certificate of good health, financial guarantees, academic acceptance forms and police record forms.
-Program students will receive acceptance letters and APUNE forms (that include most of these items) from the academic advisor at OGE.
+Program students will receive guidelines and some of the documents to use from the academic advisor at OGE.

 European students do not need a visa.
 However they should register with the police authorities upon arrival to Madrid.